caglatuncsavas/NewsletterApp/README.md

 # Newsletter Application
-Bu proje, .NET MVC kullanılarak geliştirilmiş bir Newsletter uygulamasıdır.
-Temel amacı, RabbitMQ kullanımını öğrenmek ve bu süreçte Clean Architecture, CQRS ve Domain Events gibi  yazılım geliştirme tekniklerini  uygulamaktır.
-"Projeyi geliştirirken, RabbitMQ ile entegre edilen farklı tüketici yapıları olan Console Application ve Background Service kullanıldı.
-Her birinin sistemdeki rolü ve sağladığı avantajlar gözlemlendi. Öğrenmek ve daha derinlemesine anlamak isteyenler için, bu yapıların nasıl kullanıldığını gösteren kodlar projemde mevcuttur ve incelenebilir.

-## Kullanılan Teknolojiler
-- **MVC**: Model-View-Controller mimarisi.
-- **CQRS Pattern**: Command Query Responsibility Segregation, komut ve sorguların ayrıştırılması.
-- **Clean Architecture**: Bağımlılıkların düşük olması ve bağımsızlık sağlanması amacıyla katmanlı mimari.
-- **RabbitMQ**: Mesaj kuyruğu yönetimi.
-- **Result Pattern**: İşlemlerden dönüş türleriyle ilgili standart bir yapı.
-- **Domain Event**: Domain olaylarının yönetilmesi.
-- **MS SQL**: Veritabanı yönetimi.

-## Kullanılan Kütüphaneler
-- **Identity**: Kimlik ve yetkilendirme işlemleri için.
-- **MediatR**: CQRS deseni uygulamalarında mediator kullanımı.
-- **AutoMapper**: Nesneler arası otomatik tip dönüşümleri.
-- **CTS.Result**: İşlem sonuçlarını standart bir formatta döndürmek için.
-- **Scrutor**: (Şu anda inaktif) - Uygulama başlatılırken servis kaydı yapmak için.
-- **Bogus**:  Subscriber listesine tek tek mail gönderebilmek içn fake veriler oluşturmak için.
-- **FluentEmail.Smtp (smtp4dev )**: Geliştirme sürecinde mail gönderimlerini test etmek için

-## Özellikler

-### Kullanıcı Girişi
-- Cookie tabanlı kimlik doğrulama yapısı.
-- Home, Login ve Newsletter sayfaları.
-- Otomatik atanan bir kullanıcı eklendi.
-- Yetki olmayan sayfaya giriş yapıldığında yönlendirilecek sayfa eklendi.

-### Newsletter Yönetimi - Consumer: Console.App
-- Yeni blog ekleme.
-- SeedData ile Subscriber listesine fake veri basma.
-- Yazımı tamamlanan blogları mail olarak göndermek için kuyruk sistemi kullanılacağından Queue oluşturuldu. Örnek: Blog publish oldu, 1000 tane mail kuyruğa gönderildi.
-- Blog yazısının Publish edilmesi sürecinde DomainEvent kullanıldı.
-- Kuyruğu dinleyecek bir proje eklendi.
-"Newsletter.Consumer" console.app .
-- Mail göndermek için fake bir mail yapısı (smtp4dev) kullanıldı.

-### Newsletter Yönetimi - Consumer: BackgroundService
-- Publish edilmeyen blog yazısını Publish'e çekip değiştirebilmek için(ChangeStatus) Checkbox eklendi.
-- Kuyruğu dinleyecek bir Background Service yazıldı.(Dependency Injection için Service Tool kullanıldı.)
+This project is a Newsletter application developed using .NET MVC.
+The primary goal is to learn the usage of RabbitMQ and apply software development techniques such as Clean Architecture, CQRS, and Domain Events during the process.
+Different consumer structures integrated with RabbitMQ, such as Console Application and Background Service, were utilized during development.
+The role and advantages of each within the system were observed.
+For those who wish to learn and understand these structures in-depth, the codes demonstrating their usage are available in this project for review.

+## Technologies Used
+- **MVC**: Model-View-Controller architecture.
+- **CQRS Pattern**: Command Query Responsibility Segregation segregates command and query operations.
+- **Clean Architecture**: Ensures low dependencies and independence through a layered architecture.
+- **RabbitMQ**: Message queuing management.
+- **Result Pattern**: Standard structure related to the returns from operations.
+- **Domain Event**: Management of domain events.
+- **MS SQL**: Database management.

+## Libraries Used
+- **Identity**: For authentication and authorization processes.
+- **MediatR**: Used as a mediator in CQRS pattern implementations.
+- **AutoMapper**: For automatic type conversions between objects.
+- **CTS.Result**: Provides a standard format for operation results.
+- **Scrutor**: Automatically registers services by scanning assemblies, simplifying dependency injection setup.
+- **Bogus**: To generate fake data for the subscriber list.
+- **FluentEmail.Smtp (smtp4dev )**: Used for testing mail sending during development.

+## Features

+### User Login
+- **Authentication**: Cookie-based authentication system.
+- **Pages**: Home, Login, and Newsletter pages.
+- **User Management**: Automatically assigned a user; redirection implemented for unauthorized page access.

+### Newsletter Management - Consumer: Console App
+- Adding new blogs.
+- Seeding fake data into the Subscriber list using SeedData.
+- Creating a Queue for sending completed blogs as emails.
+Example: Once a blog is published, 1000 emails are queued.
+- DomainEvent was used in the process of publishing the blog post.
+- Added a project to listen to the queue.
+"Newsletter.Consumer" ConsoleApp.
+- A fake mail structure (smtp4dev) was used to send mail.

+### Newsletter Management - Consumer: BackgroundService
+- A Checkbox (ChangeStatus) has been added to pull the unpublished blog post to Publish and change it.
+- A Background Service was written to listen to the Queue.
+(Service Tool was used for Dependency Injection.)

 ##

-### RabbitMQ ile Asenkron İletişim
+### Asynchronous Communication with RabbitMQ
-RabbitMQ, projede asenkron iletişim sağlamak için kritik bir rol oynar. Örneğin, bir uygulamanın bir bölümünde oluşturulan veri veya bilgi, başka bir bölümde işlenmek üzere RabbitMQ kullanılarak gönderilir.
-Bu işlem asenkron gerçekleşir; yani bir bölüm işini bitirip mesajı gönderdikten sonra, diğer bölüm mesajı alıp işlemeye hazır olduğunda işleme başlar.
-Bu, mesajı gönderen bölümün kendi işlemlerine devam etmesine olanak tanır ve mesajın alınıp işlenmesini beklemez.
+RabbitMQ plays a critical role to provide asynchronous communication in the project.
+For example, data or information created in one part of an application is sent using RabbitMQ to be processed in another part.
+This process occurs asynchronously; That is, after one part finishes its work and sends the message, the other part starts processing when it receives the message and is ready to process it.
+This allows the part that sent the message to continue its own operations and not wait for the message to be received and processed.

-### RabbitMQ (Consumer) Yapıları
+### RabbitMQ (Consumer) Structures
-Proje içerisinde mesajları işlemek için iki farklı tüketici yapısı kullanılmıştır:
-1. **Console Application:** Bu yaklaşım, uygulamanın açık olduğu sürece çalışır, uygulama kapandığında durduğundan, basit ve hızlı bir şekilde mesajları dinlemek ve işlemek için kullanılmıştır.
-2. **Background Service:** Bu yaklaşım ise, uygulamadan abğımsız olarak çalıştığı için, sürekli çalışan bir servis gerektiren durumlar için tercih edilmiştir.

-Her iki tüketici tipi de mesajları alıp işlemek için kullanılmış olup, kullanım amaçlarına göre farklılıklar göstermektedir.
-Console uygulaması daha çok test ve basit uygulamalar için uygundur, Background Service ise uygulamanın sürekli çalışmasını gerektiren ve daha fazla yönetim ihtiyacı olan durumlar için daha uygun bir çözümdür.
+Two different consumer structures are used to process messages within the project:
+1. **Console Application**: This approach works while the application is open and stops when the application is closed, used for simple and rapid message processing.
+2. **Background Service**: This approach operates independently of the application, preferred for situations requiring continuous service.

+Both consumer types are used for message processing and differ based on their usage purposes.
+The Console Application is suitable for testing and simple applications, while the Background Service is better suited for continuous operation and requires more management.

-### RabbitMQ Kullanımı Avantajları
+### Advantages of Using RabbitMQ
-1. **Performans Artışı:** Uygulamanın farklı bölümleri birbirlerini beklemek zorunda kalmaz, bu da genel performansı önemli ölçüde artırır.
-2. **Kaynak Kullanımının Optimizasyonu:** Asenkron iletişim sayesinde, sistem kaynakları daha verimli kullanılır ve daha fazla işlem paralel olarak yürütülebilir.
-3. **Dayanıklılık ve Hata Toleransı:** Bir bölümdeki hata veya gecikme diğer bölümleri etkilemez, bu da uygulamanın genel dayanıklılığını artırır ve hataların daha kolay yönetilmesini sağlar.
+1. **Performance Increase**: Different parts of the application do not have to wait for each other, significantly improving overall performance.
+2. **Resource Utilization Optimization**: Asynchronous communication allows for more efficient use of system resources and more processes to be executed in parallel.
+3. **Resilience and Error Tolerance**: Errors or delays in one part do not affect other parts, enhancing the application's overall resilience and simplifying error management.

-## Test Talimatları
+## Test Instructions
-Projeyi başarıyla test etmek için aşağıdaki adımları takip edin:
+To test the project successfully, follow these steps:

-### Consumer olarak: Console Application (Newsletter.Consumer) Kullanımı İçin Test Talimatları
+### For Consumer as Console Application (Newsletter.Consumer)
-- **Uygulamayı Çalıştırın**: Uygulamayı yerel geliştirme ortamınızda başlatın.
+- **Run the Application**: Start the application in your local development environment.
-- **Seed Data Yükleme**: Postman kullanarak veritabanına test verileri ekleyebilrsiniz.
+- **Seed Data Loading**: You can load test data to the database using Postman.
-- ** Blog Ekleme**: Uygulama üzerinden yeni bir blog yazısı ekleyin.
-- **Mesaj Kuyruğunu Kontrol Et**: RabbitMQ yönetim panelinden mesaj kuyruğunu kontrol edin ve yeni eklenen blogun kuyruğa düzgün bir şekilde eklendiğini doğrulayın
-- **Consumer Console Uygulamasını Çalıştır**: PowerShell üzerinde `dotnet run` komutuyla veya Visual Studio'da solution properties altında multiple startup project seçeneğini kullanarak `Newsletter.Consumer` ve `Newsletter.MVC` projelerini başlatın.
-- **SMTP Kontrolü**: smtp4dev kullanarak, gönderilen maillerin iletilip iletilmediğini kontrol edin.
+- **Add Blog**: Add a new blog post through the application.
+- **Check Message Queue**: Check the message Queue from the RabbitMQ Admin Panel and verify that the newly added blog is added to the Queue properly.
+- **Run Consumer Console Application**: Use `dotnet run` in PowerShell or set up multiple startup projects in Visual Studio to start both `Newsletter.Consumer` and `Newsletter.MVC`.
+- **SMTP Check**: Use smtp4dev to verify whether the mails have been sent successfully.

-### Consumer olarak: Background Service Kullanımı İçin Test Talimatları
+### For Consumer as Background Service
-- Uygulamanın bir parçası olarak Background Service otomatik olarak çalışmaya başlayacaktır.
-Eğer manuel başlatma gerekiyorsa, ilgili servisi başlatın.
-- **Blog Yayınlama**: eni bir blog yazısı ekleyin ve yayınlayın.
-Background Service, blog yayınlandığında ilgili işlemleri otomatik olarak tetikleyecektir.
-- **E-posta Gönderimini Kontrol Et**: Background Service tarafından tetiklenen e-posta gönderim işlemlerinin başarılı olup olmadığını kontrol etmek için SMTP server logs'larını inceleyin.
+- Background Service starts automatically as part of the application.
+If manual start is necessary, initiate the relevant service.
+- **Publish Blog**: Add a new blog post and publish it.
+Background Service will automatically trigger relevant actions when the blog is published.
+- **Check Email Sending**: Examine the SMTP server logs to check whether e-mail sending operations triggered by Background Service are successful.